Suma Brands raises $150M to acquire more third-party brands for its Amazon roll-up play – TechCrunch

 This will include helping manage supply chains and sourcing, running performance marketing, brand building and running multiple channels across Amazon and other properties, and providing working capital, Savage said.

-“We vetted a number of potential investments in the space, but hadn’t found the right team until we talked to Suma,” said Jordan Cooper, General Partner at Pace Capital, in a statement.
+“We vetted a number of potential investments in the space, but hadn’t found the right team until we talked to Suma,” said Jordan Cooper, general partner at Pace Capital, in a statement.

 “Winners are going to be exceptional operators, and the Suma team from the co-founders on down have e-commerce operations in their DNA.
-They’re a tested team who have proven their ability to rapidly scale e-commerce businesses,” Asher Hochberg, Managing Director at i80 Group, added.
+They’re a tested team who have proven their ability to rapidly scale e-commerce businesses,” Asher Hochberg, managing director at i80 Group, added.

 Suma, like others in this space, declines to say how many brands it has acquired so far, nor will it spell out too many specifics on its strategy of what it wants to pick up.
 Some of the companies in its stable today include a children’s footwear brand Lone Cone, and Turmaquik, a turmeric supplement company.

-Savage tells me that the plan is not necessarily to buy up brands and give founders an easy exit, or even to tie every star to Amazon’s rise: some who want to join Suma may stay on, and some brands might find D2C to be a better or supplementary option to Amazon.
+Savage tells me that the plan is not necessarily to buy up brands and give founders an easy exit, or even to tie every star to Amazon’s rise: Some who want to join Suma may stay on, and some brands might find D2C to be a better or supplementary option to Amazon.
 There is no winner-takes-all, nor is there a one-size-fits-all approach, simply because it’s too big, and so many brands need help.

 “This is a $300 billion space, and growing at double digits,” said Savage.
 “It’s an ocean.
 And there are at least a couple of hundred thousand brands with more than $500,000 in revenues worldwide.
 It’s easy to get lost in that.”